pirosvs/code-quiz/README.md

 # code-quiz

 ## Description
-- code quiz to test fundamentals of html/css/javascript
+- code quiz to test fundamentals of javascript
 - example test for future job assessments

 - Skills used include basic HTML, CSS for the look of the page, JavaScript to create interactive elements. createElement in tandem with appendChild methods used to create an interactive application